Nathan13888/GeniusHour/collections/_posts/2021-11-23-annotated-bibliography.md

 Dyeing a fabric using the "sink of bucket method", a method in which a sink or large container is filled with water, ideally 140 F. Steps are detailed in the article.
 "To enhance the color: (1) add one cup of salt when dyeing fabrics containing cotton, rayon, ramie or linen; (2) add one cup of vinegar when dyeing fabrics containing nylon, silk or wool."

+**Roy-Choudhury, A.K.
+(2011).
+Dyeing of synthetic fibres.
+In M. Clark (Ed.),** ***Handbook of textile and industrial dyeing (pp. 40-128).*** **Woodhead Publishing Limited.**

+Summary of various man-made fibres and the dyes best suited to them, including polyamide (nylon 6 and nylon 6,6), polyacrylonitrile, and polyester.
+Dyeing processes are also explored, including both disperse dyeing and mass-colouration.

 **Sadeghi-Kiakhani, M., Safapour, S. (2015).
 Salt-free reactive dyeing of the cotton fabric modified with chitosan-poly(propylene imine) Dendrimer hybrid.** ***Fibers and Polymers***, 16(5), 1075–1081. https://doi.org/10.1007/s12221-015-1075-9

 "Cotton fabric was successfully modified by chitosan-poly(propylene imine) dendrimer hybrid (CS-PPI).
 Cationization of cotton was conformed through zeta potential test.
 The effects of grafting variables, CS-PPI concentration, pH, time, and temperature on grafting yield were investigated using both salt-free and conventional reactive dyeing processes.
 Optimal grafting parameters were found to be CS-PPI concentration of 20 % owf, pH 6, grafting reaction temperature of 50 o C, and time of 18 h.
 Color strength of dyed modified cotton was markedly enhanced in absence of electrolyte or alkali."

+***Tulip One-Step Tie Dye Kit;*** **MSDS No. 01281 [Online]; Duncan Enterprises: Fresno, CA, December 18, 2018.**

+Material Safety Data Sheet for the Tulip One-Step Tie Dye Kit, which we are using in our experiments.
+Includes information such as chemical composition, pH levels, etc.

 ***Using dye to make ink.*** **The Fountain Pen Network.
 (2021, August 24).** Retrieved November 23, 2021, from https://www.fountainpennetwork.com/forum/topic/344496-using-dye-to-make-ink/.